Functions

 CHAR(expr1 [, expr2] [, expr3] ...)

-Function Description: Treats input parameters as integers and returns the corresponding ASCII characters.
+Function Description: Treats the input parameters as integers and returns the characters corresponding to these integers in ASCII encoding.

 Return Result Type: VARCHAR.